-I'm going to talk more about what an incomplete plot is in the upcoming Foul post.
+I talk more about what an incomplete plot is in "10 Reasons Your Short Stories are Being Rejected."
 But your short story should have a beginning, a middle, and an end.
 It needs to be complete.
 Just as your novel would, it should have a character arc, too, in some shape or form.
 It doesn't have to be complicated.
 In fact, it shouldn't be.

 You can use a regular three-act structure; any structure that works for a full-length novel will work just as well for a short story.